Dwdeath/FavApps_FK/README.md

 this page is, DO NOT run this on your system!

-This script was tested on and is meant to be used on
+This script was tested on and is meant to be used ONLY on
-RegadaOS
+Fedora Kinoite
-and using it on any other system WILL MESS IT UP.
+and using it on any other system will probably MESS IT UP.

 *You should never run unknown scripts.